Get access to everything we publish when you sign up for Outside+.

 Finished your run?
-Drink up—and then hit the sink.
-Right after you use the bottle, empty it completely, then fill it with warm soapy water, suggests Carrie Higgins, author of the book Organization Hacks and founder of the blog Making Lemonade.
+This simple solution is easy enough to do after every use: Drink up—and then hit the sink.
+Right after you use the bottle, empty it completely, then fill it with warm soapy water, suggests Carrie Higgins, author of the book Organization Hacks.
 “Close the cap and shake it for about a minute, drain the water through the cap and rinse until the water runs clean,” she shares.
 Let it dry uncapped overnight before you use it again.

 For smaller bottles, like handhelds or hydration belt flasks, you’ll want to do a full warm, soapy water soak of both the bottles and caps for a few hours to overnight to get the gunk out.

 Try A Tablet

 Sometimes dish soap alone just doesn’t do the trick.
 Say you’ve got remains of a drink powder or a hydration tablet from last week’s run still in there—to get rid of the residue, fill half your bottle with cold water and drop in an effervescent tablet, which can disinfect and remove any residual odors or tastes, says cleaning guru Julie Finch-Scally.
 “After five minutes, screw the top onto the bottle and shake it so that the entire bottle is coated.”
 Wait five minutes and shake again before emptying the bottle and rinsing with hot water.